jeremy-denis/web/angular1/circle-menu/README.md

 # web/circle-menu
-Circle Menu component.
-Can simulate fap button.
+Circle Menu component is a component that can simulate a fap button.
 The circle-menu component purpose a dynamic circular menu with event launch when item is click.

 ## Usage